roletype

 Is this based on actual research?+

-The role framework is derived from The Hype Cycle Playbook by Dr. Bastian Brand — a structural analysis comparing Bitcoin/crypto and AI cycles.
-The scoring methodology uses established psychometric principles: 7-point Likert scales, weighted dimensional scoring, and ipsative normalization.
+The role framework is derived from The Hype Cycle Playbook by Dr. Bastian Brand — a structural analysis across four anchor cycles: Bitcoin/crypto, AI, the Linux/open-source wave, and desktop 3D printing (the hardware cycle that ran the full software-cycle script).
+The scoring methodology uses established psychometric principles: 7-point Likert scales, weighted dimensional scoring, and criterion-referenced normalization (each role scored against its own maximum, not against other test-takers or a population norm).
 The sources page lists the academic and commercial frameworks referenced.

 What's the difference between the free results and the paid report?+